Vaishali-Rawat/coursera-module/README.md

 # coursera-module
-coursera module repository
+coursera module repository,
-this repository is for our practice purpose.
+This repository is for our practice purpose.